hyperledger/besu-docs/docs/public-networks/concepts/events-and-logs.md

 ---
 title: Events and logs
 sidebar_position: 6
-description: Hyperledger Besu events and logs
+description: Learn about events and logs in Besu.
 tags:
   - private networks
 ---